About South Africa - Table Mountain

 Western Cape

-The Western Cape is a year-round holiday destination, offering activities for all types of tourists.
+The Western Cape is a year round holiday destination, offering activities for all types of tourists.
 It is probably most famous for its main city, Cape Town.
 And of course Table Mountain, The Victoria & Alfred Waterfront (V&A), The Cape Winelands (just outside Cape Town), Hermanus (whale watching & Shark Cage Diving), and The Garden Route (from Heidelberg to the Tsitsikamma Forest and the Storms River).

 Eastern Cape

 The Eastern Cape is the second largest of South Africa’s provinces.
 The main city in the Eastern Cape is Gqeberha (Port Elizabeth).
 The Eastern Cape offers activities for all ages and interests.
-From the arid desolate Karoo to Bungi jumping at Blaauwkrans bridge (highest in the world) or a safari at Addo Elephant National Park & Shamwari.
+From the arid desolate Karoo to Bungi jumping at Blaauwkrans bridge (the highest in the world) or a safari at Addo Elephant National Park & Shamwari.
 Nelson Mandela was born in Qunu in the Eastern Cape.

 Northern Cape

 The Northern Cape borders Namibia & Botswana.
 Kimberley is the biggest city of the Northern Cape and is also known as ‘The Diamond Capital’ of the world.
 The town’s most famous attraction is the Big Hole and the adjoining Kimberley Mine Museum.
 The Kalahari is an enduring mystery.
-Its rugged sun-drenched landscapes and endless horizons evoke memories of a land before time.
+Its rugged sun drenched landscapes and endless horizons evoke memories of a land before time.
 One of the most beautiful areas in the world is Namaqualand.
 In spring, famous for its spectacular wildflowers, unparalleled anywhere.

 Free State